LaVashikk/PCapture-LIB/SRC/Animations/readme.md

 ### `animate._applyRTAnimation(animInfo, valueCalculator, propertySetter, vars, transitionFrames)`

 Applies the animation in real-time, evaluating each frame as it occurs without pre-calculating.
 This function works similarly to `applyAnimation`, but rather than calculating all the steps in advance, it applies `propertySetter` in real-time for each frame.
 This is useful in cases where you might need to interrupt or alter the animation at runtime using `filterCallback`, or if the animation is too long for VSquirrel to process upfront.
-The arguments are the same as those for `applyAnimation`.
-This function is intended for internal use and should generally be called through `applyRTAnimation`.
+This function is intended for internal use and is called by `animate.applyRTAnimation`.
+Its arguments are managed internally.